 The single most precious piece of Khumbu guidance a guide gives is this: ignore the standard hour estimate for kilometers while on the route.
 Your normal walking time is not judged or calculated by anyone.
 Walk slowly, listen to your body, and arrive at your destination.

-Breakdown of Everest Base Camp Trek from Jiri
+Breakdown of Everest Base Camp Trek Map - Day-by-Day Distance

 Jiri Bazar to Lukla Map